Okaku Constituency: Education

 Schools in the constituency include Oshikondiilongo Combined School, Otala Combined School, Okaku Primary School, Ankambo Primary School, Nengushe Secondary School, Eloolo Combined School, Onyeka Combined School, Iindangungu Combined School and Ontinda Primary School.

 Development

-Okaku has 4 ELCIN parishes,1 Engelical and one Catholic parish.
+Okaku constituency has four Evangelical Lutheran Church in Namibia (ELCIN) parishes, one Evangelical and one Catholic parish.
 It has two clinics, one named after the constituency and the other one at Eloolo near the church.
 Most of the infrastructure in Okaku has electricity through the Ministry of Mines and Energy's Rural Electrification Programme.

 Except for the main roads between Oshakati and Ondangwa and between Ondangwa and Oshikango, most of the roads in the constituency are gravel.
 The communication network is available in the area.
 Residents do their shopping in Ondangwa and Oshakati.

 As one of the constituencies in the flood prone area, Okaku suffered from the flood during the rainy season.
 The road between Ondangwa and the T-junction on the way to Oshakati was under flood water in 2009.
 A number of schools cannot be reached during the rainy season.
 Okaku has a gravel road from Okapya to Ongha via Onanime.